String Instruction At Mo's Fullerton Music

 I recorded more of this music in Southern CA with Gold Record Producer Richard Mouser and was on my way to showcasing the project in LA when things took a dramatic downturn.
 A nagging right hand overuse injury called Focal Dystonia (click for more details of my saga) slowed my playing to a crawl and after consulting every sort of medical specialist, alternative medicine specialist, Carpal Tunnel MDs and some other goons and Gurus I eventually had to give up this particular dream.
 I did however, press a CD collection of the best of these works entitled "If I'm Alive", a few of which are still available in the Albums page of my personal website. (sound-clips are there as well)

 Since then, (1996) the Violin/Fiddle has become my instrument of choice when gigging, and I have blossomed as a music director at St. Joachim Church where Guitar is my primary instrument.
-I now compose choral music for my choirs and I have had 10 compositions published by Oregon Catholic Press and World Library Publications and, as always, I am seeking publication for more of my work.
-I also participate regularly with Christopher Walker's "Southern California Liturgical Composers Forum" which meets and focuses on liturgical composition every few months.
+I now compose choral music for my choirs and I have had 11 compositions published by Oregon Catholic Press and World Library Publications and GIA.
+As always, I am seeking publication for more of my work, and to that end, I continue to participate regularly with Christopher Walker's "Southern California Liturgical Composers Forum" which meets and focuses on liturgical composition every few months.

 I reside in Fullerton CA with my wife and four children.
-I occasionally pull a Celtic gig with my oldest son who backs my fiddling on guitar along with my daughters who sing many favorite Irish songs.
-(We're called 'Eversons and Daughters'.)
+I occasionally pull a Celtic gig with 'Fingal's Cave' featuring my oldest son, Kadrick, who backs my fiddling on guitar along with Brian Carrol on Accordion and Whistles.
+My son and I put together a band prior to this one which featured my daughter, McKayla and Colleen, who sing many favorite Irish songs.
+(We were called 'Eversons and Daughters'.)

 Read more...